danilotpnta/mma_2024/README.md

 ### **Data**

 The GTZAN dataset is currently only available on [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification), meaning that an account is required to download it.
 Once downloaded, extract all the files in the `Data` folder to `dashboard/data/gtzan`.
-The dataset is ~1 GB large.
+The dataset is ~1 GB large, and has been preprocessed for convenience.

 Alternatively, we have prepared a script which automatically does this (though you still need to setup a Kaggle account and API to use this method):